apollographql/apollo-client/.api-reports/api-report-core.md

     writeQuery<TData = any, TVariables = any>({ id, data, ...options }: Cache_2.WriteQueryOptions<TData, TVariables>): Reference | undefined;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
 // @public
 export class ApolloClient<TCacheShape> implements DataProxy {
     // (undocumented)